 Students will also want to consider the delivery model: is the course content delivered synchronously (live), asynchronously, or a combination of the two?
 How is learning assessed: through writing assignments, tests, or other methods?
 What is the staff to student ratio, and how often do students meet with a practicing professional?
 Understanding the nature of the course will help students determine if a program is right for them.

 ABA Online at Florida Tech

-Florida Tech offers four online and hybrid programs:
+Florida Tech offers three online and hybrid programs:

 - Master of Arts in Professional Behavior Analysis (hybrid),

 - Master of Arts in Behavior Analysis Practice (completely online, begins fall 2020)

 - Graduate certificate programs at the BCBA® and BCaBA® levels.